EzioTheDeadPoet/Configurable-Grass-Remover/README.md

 ## Use

-Removes grass can be configured in the settings.
+Removes grass in Skyrim SE Worldspaces can be configured in the settings.

 To be used with [Synthesis](https://github.com/Mutagen-Modding/Synthesis/wiki).